 - Dirt: Sweep or vacuum the surface of the floor thoroughly.
 You want to make sure that there is no loose dirt or debris that will get caught permanently under the drying paint.

 - Mopping: This is optional, but it can help to get the floor completely clean before you apply the paint.
 Only damp wash the surface, and afterward use clean water to remove any trace of soap.
 Then towel up any wet spots that remain; you don’t want liquids lingering after you are done.
 You will have to wait a full 24 hours for the concrete to dry out.
 Afterward, it may be useful to test the material for excess moisture.
 Only when you are sure that the water has completely evaporated should you proceed.

 Primer needs to be applied before the paint so that the epoxy has the optimal surface to bond with.
 This can be poured into a paint tray and applied with a roller brush attached to a long handle.
 Start at the wall farthest from the door, and work your way back towards the exit so that you don’t paint yourself into a corner.
 As you go use long strokes, and try to apply it evenly over the entire area.
 If bubbles or puddles form, roll over them with a mostly dry roller to smooth out the features.
 When you are finished you need to wait a full 24 hours for the primer to dry completely.

-Important Note: Primers and paints often contain chemicals, so try to ventilate the basement as well as you can during the application process, and for a few days after.
-This can include opening windows and doors and using fans to keep the air moving.
+Important Note: Primers and paints often contain chemicals, so try to ventilate the basement as well as you can during the application process.

 Painting The Floor

-When you’re finished, give it a good 12 - 24 hours to dry.
+- When you’re finished, give it a good 12 to 24 hours to dry.
 Once that is done you can apply a second coat, and after that a third, as long as you wait for that full 12 - 24 hours between each.
 3 - 4 coats is usually sufficient.